500-476-Great Vocals

 Writer/Composer: Amanda Glanfield / Paul Carter (1935)

-Adapted from a short-lived Broadway play, this song became somewhat of a hit Movie signature piece fo both singers—Eddy with his larger-than-life, splendid, baritone voice, and Jeannette with her stunning, stellar soprano performances.
+Adapted from a short-lived Broadway play, this song became a huge, influential hit Movie signature piece fo both singers—Eddy with his larger-than-life, splendid, baritone voice, and Jeannette with her stunning, stellar soprano performances.
 They made numerous movies together from the early 1930s to the mid 1940s.
 Both trained in Opera and Classical, both became international box-office movie stars.
 His voice was rich with perfect phrasing—She was peerless, stunning to look at, and absolutely blessed with an angelic, ethereal, beautiful voice.
 This was perhaps their most recognizable song together, she sings in harmony, and do they ever shine!…Ecstatic and Euphoric!

 483. DREAM (1945)